Research Experience for Undergraduates Program

 Students from diverse ethnic and academic backgrounds will complete an independent research project in the field, from the project planning stage through to symposium presentation and potential publication.
-Ten undergraduates will be selected through a competitive application process for a ten-week research program at La Selva Biological Station in Costa Rica.
+Eight undergraduates will be selected through a competitive application process for a ten-week research program at La Selva Biological Station in Costa Rica.
 Students will live immersed in a rich academic community of researchers conducting novel tropical research and will attend workshops on field skills, current research in tropical biology, international research ethics, statistics, and scientific written and oral communication.
 Participants also have access to the social, cultural, and recreational activities surrounding La Selva.

 - Ten weeks of field study at a premier biological station in a diverse tropical rainforest

 - Experienced scientific mentors to guide you through independent research